nadrino/kotor-walkthrough/kotor/walkthrough/032_Dantooine.md

 ## Matale vs Sandral

+- Kill 2 beasts on the way
+- South
+- 2 beast + 3 kath
+- kill beasts -> find journal on corpse
+- Go toward the mention
+- BANTHER ?
+Carth and Bastila 2/2 -> not on iPhone? -> LATER On Tatooine...
+	- What did they see, exactly?
 - Go directly to Matale's house (Bastila and Carth will intervene)
 	- I come on behalf of the Jedi Council.
 I wish to speak to Ahlan Matale.
 	- **Any information you might have would be helpful.**